 This post was last updated on July 31, 2021.
 For the latest information on the Disney College Program, see Disney’s official site or read about the recent Disney College Program hourly wage increase on Disney Tips.

 Wondering what the Disney College Program is all about?
 Ever see a Disney cast member with a college or university listed on their nametags but you’re not sure why?
-Check out these frequently asked questions about the Disney College Program, and learn some tips for applying and enjoying your time in Florida or California:
+Check out these frequently asked questions about the Disney College Program, and learn some tips for applying and enjoying your time in Florida.